sangkilc/libinput/README.md

-This library presents a set of APIs to manipulate program inputs, i.e., arguments, files, environment variables, network sockets, etc. The primary motivation of libInput is to provide a general purpose APIs for handling inputs for designing a program analysis tool.
+This library presents a set of APIs to manipulate program inputs, i.e., arguments, files, environment variables, network sockets, etc. The primary motivation of libInput is to provide a general-purpose APIs for handling inputs for designing a program analysis tool.

 Install